 The Netflix series Eat the Rich: The Gamestop Saga chronicles the story of the rise and fall of the video game retailer Gamestop.
 The series follows the company from its humble beginnings as a small mom-and-pop shop in Fort Worth, Texas to its eventual demise after years of mismanagement and financial troubles.
 The series features interviews with former employees, executives, and customers, as well as never-before-seen footage and documents.

-Eat the Rich looks at the events that led to Gamestop's sudden resurgence, starting with the establishment of a Reddit group, WallStreetBets.
-This group of amateur investors began buying up Gamestop shares to drive up the price, much to the surprise of the professional investors who had been betting against the company.
+Eat the Rich examines the events that led to Gamestop’s sudden resurgence, starting with the rise of the Reddit group WallStreetBets.
+This group of amateur investors bought up Gamestop shares to drive up the price, surprising professional investors who had bet against the company.

 What followed was a battle between the amateurs and the professionals.
-The series examines the trading lessons we can learn from this story about stocks, investing, and short-selling.
-It also acts as a cautionary tale about the risks of herd mentality when it comes to investing in stocks, especially for those without a complete understanding of what they’re investing in.
+The show highlights key lessons about stocks, investing, and short-selling.
+It also serves as a cautionary tale about the risks of herd mentality, especially for investors without a complete understanding of their investments.

-Netflix's Get Smart With Money is a series that follows individuals who are trying to improve their financial skills.
-Each individual has a different financial background, from a waitress living paycheck to paycheck to a football player looking to make smarter financial decisions.
-Get Smart With Money is split into four parts, each covering a different topic dealing with how to save money on things like groceries, transportation, entertainment, and housing.
+Netflix’s Get Smart With Money is a series that follows individuals who are trying to improve their financial skills.
+Each person has a unique background, ranging from a waitress living paycheck to paycheck to a football player seeking smarter financial choices.
+Get Smart With Money, is split into four parts, each covering a different topic dealing with how to save money on things like groceries, transportation, entertainment, and housing.

 The series is hosted by financial expert Clark Howard, and each episode features interviews with financial experts, tips for saving money, and real-life examples of financial success and failures.
-The series is a great way to learn about personal finance, and it provides viewers with actionable advice that they can use to improve their own financial situation.
+This series is a great way to learn about personal finance, offering actionable advice to help viewers improve their financial situation.

-In 2018, QuadrigaCX, Canada’s largest cryptocurrency exchange, suddenly went offline, leaving $190 million in user funds unaccounted for.
-The story of what happened next became an international financial thriller, with money, murder, and mystery at its core.
+In 2018, QuadrigaCX, Canada’s largest cryptocurrency exchange, went offline, leaving $190 million in user funds unaccounted for.
+What followed became an international financial thriller involving money, murder, and mystery.

 Trust No One: The Hunt for the Crypto King takes us on a wild ride through the rise and fall of QuadrigaCX, and the strange and sordid tale of its enigmatic founder, Gerald Cotten.
-Through interviews with key players and insiders, the series pieces together the story of how Cotten built QuadrigaCX into a thriving business, before allegedly hiding away $190 million in user funds in a series of complex cryptocurrency wallets, and then dying mysteriously in India, leaving the keys to the wallets lost forever.
+Through interviews with key players and insiders, the show traces how Cotten built QuadrigaCX into a thriving business.
+Allegedly, he hid $190 million in user funds in cryptocurrency wallets before dying mysteriously in India, leaving the keys lost forever.

 As the investigation into Cotten’s death and the missing user funds continues, Trust No One raises important questions about the unregulated world of cryptocurrency and the dangers of putting your trust in someone you don’t really know.